-Increased unsprang weight is the quickest way to increase fuel consumption.
-The heavier tires directly affects the consumption since it’s below the suspension, which means, the engine , transmission , CV Joints, and other drivetrain components are required to work slightly harder to move and rotate the heavier wheels.
+Increased unsprung weight is the quickest way to increase fuel consumption.
+The heavier tires directly affect the consumption since it’s below the suspension, which means, the engine, transmission, CV Joints, and other drivetrain components are required to work slightly harder to move and rotate the heavier wheels.
 This is especially obvious when pulling off.

-If the bigger tires are simply to improved aesthetics, and you have no intension of venturing off road, apart from the off dirt road, then your stock suspension is more than capable and a lift will be unnecessary.
+If the bigger tires are simply to improve aesthetics, and you have no intention of venturing off-road, apart from the off dirt road, then your stock suspension is more than capable and a lift will be unnecessary.